AudreyGermain/Game-Recommendation-System/README.md

 All the related work used as reference for the development of our project are listed here below:

-- To understand what a recommender system is and the different types, we used [this article](https://marutitech.com/recommendation-engine-benefits/).<br/>
+- To understand what a recommender system is and the different types, we used [this article](https://marutitech.com/recommendation-engine-benefits/).
+- For the collaborative recommender using the ALS algorithm, we used the work presented in the following articles: ["ALS Implicit Collaborative Filtering"](https://medium.com/radon-dev/als-implicit-collaborative-filtering-5ed653ba39fe "ALS Implicit Collaborative Filtering") and ["A Gentle Introduction to Recommender Systems with Implicit Feedback"](https://jessesw.com/Rec-System/ "A Gentle Introduction to Recommender Systems with Implicit Feedback").

-- For the collaborative recommender with the EM algorithm we used the article [Machine Learning with Python: Exception Maximization and Gaussian Mixture Models in Python](https://www.python-course.eu/expectation_maximization_and_gaussian_mixture_models.php).
+- For the collaborative recommender using the EM algorithm we used the article [Machine Learning with Python: Exception Maximization and Gaussian Mixture Models in Python](https://www.python-course.eu/expectation_maximization_and_gaussian_mixture_models.php).
 - For the content-based recommender system we used some code from the blog post '[Recommender Systems in Python: Beginner Tutorial](https://www.datacamp.com/community/tutorials/recommender-systems-python?fbclid=IwAR1fz9YLOgZ95KHwoLpgb-hTdV2MekujDGBngRTG3kYmBJYxwSK3UWvNJDg)' to implement the function that produces recommendations for each game.

 - The KDD research paper [Real-time Attention Based Look-alike Model for Recommender System](https://www.kdd.org/kdd2019/accepted-papers/view/real-time-attention-based-look-alike-model-for-recommender-system)